forj-oss/forjj/DEV_GUIDE.md

 -rwxr-xr-x 1 uggla uggla 10552499 Jul 24 13:14 bin/forjj
 ```

 Note, in this case Forjj is a local binary.
-The plugin part build is a bit different as the result is a docker images with the required binaries.
+The plugin part build is a bit different, as the result is a docker images, with the required binaries.

 Thank you